fluidware/fluidsurveys-docs/chapters/Publish/settings.rst

 	surveys%2F4%2Fedit%2F&_completed=1&_language=en&_id=53

-See :ref:`survey-details` for more information about using our API to access details of the survey structure
+See :ref:`survey-details` for more information about using our API to access details of the survey structure.